daplantagenet/case-based-reasoning/README.md

 All observations with missing values in training and endpoint variables are dropped (`na.omit`) and the reduced data without missing values is stored internally.
 You get a text output on how many cases were dropped.
 Furthermore, `character` variables will be transformed to `factor`.

-Optionally, you can adjust RandomForest parameters.
-The documentation of this parameters can be found in the ranger R-package.
+Optionally, you can adjust RandomForest parameters when initializing the model.
+The documentation of setable parameters can be found in the ranger R-package.

-Two distance measures are offered:
+As described, we offer two distance measures are offered:

-+ `Proximity`: the proximity matrix ()
-+ `Depth` (Default): Calculates the average edge length over all trees

-The distance measure can be set by:
++ `Depth` (Default)
++ `Proximity`

 ```{r, warning=FALSE, message=FALSE}
 rfSC$set_dist(distMethod = "Proximity")
 ```

-All following steps are similar as above:
+All following steps are the same as above:

 **Similar Cases:**
 ```{r}